0%

 What junior developers used to do exclusively:

-• Write unit and integration tests
+• Write unit and integration tests (often by hand, from scratch)

-• Configure CI/CD pipelines and GitHub Actions
+• Configure CI/CD pipelines and GitHub Actions (a painstaking, learn-by-fire process)

-• Stub API endpoints and write CRUD controllers
+• Stub API endpoints and write CRUD controllers (repetitive, but foundational)

-• Refactor legacy code to new patterns
+• Refactor legacy code to new patterns (good learning, but often just rote application)

-• Document existing code
+• Document existing code (a task everyone hates, but necessary)

 What AI agents now handle autonomously:

-• Generate comprehensive documentation from source code
+• Generate comprehensive, up-to-date documentation straight from the source code.

 #The Orchestrator's Toolkit: What Agents Are Actually Running